Managing missing data with pandas

 value

-interpolation; by default ffill if the function is called without further arguments
+Interpolation; default is ffill when the function is called without any other arguments

 axis